travigd/documentation/http-api/index.md

 ## Compatibility with AtomPub

-Event Store is fully compatible with the 1.0 version of the Atom Protocol. <!-- I don't understand this --> If problems are found the protocol specified behaviour will be followed in future releases.
-There are extensions to the protocol, such as headers for control and custom `rel` links.
+Event Store is fully compatible with the 1.0 version of the Atom Protocol.
+Event Store adds extensions to the protocol, such as headers for control and custom `rel` links.

 ### Content Types

-The preferred way of determining which content type responses will be served is to set the `Accept` header on the request.
+The preferred way of determining which content type responses Event Store serves is to set the `Accept` header on the request.
 As some clients do not deal well with HTTP headers when caching, appending a format parameter to the URL is also supported, e.g. `?format=xml`.

 The accepted content types for POST requests are: